If you suffer from anxiety and are thinking of lighting up a marijuana joint, this post is for you.

 This indica dominant marijuana strain promotes a creative high with a clear mind.
 Unlike some indicas, it provides deep relaxation but allows you to remain active and alert.
 Many users consider this strain perfect for dealing with stressful situations.

 Read the complete Cherry Pie Review here

 This indica hybrid delivers potent psychoactive effects with cerebral euphoria and physical relaxation.
 At 17-24% THC, this is not a strain for newbies, but if you are looking for full-body relaxation and a powerful high, it could be a good choice for you.

 Read the complete Grandaddy Purple Review here.

-Got any other suggestions on how to treat anxiety with marijuana, let the community know by posting them on our Facebook Post
+The strains listed above are just a few of the many strains that could help with anxiety relief.
+If you have any other suggestions on how to treat anxiety with marijuana, let the community know by posting them in the comments below or on our Facebook page.